 Jurassic World: Dominion

-In UK cinemas from 10 June
+In UK cinemas now

 After a rough ride to release, the final instalment of everyone’s favourite box office-breaking dino-franchise is here.
 Jurassic World: Dominion brings the original gang back together for the first time since 1993’s Jurassic Park, so viewers can enjoy Jeff Goldblum, Laura Dern and Sam Neill alongside next-gen Chris Pratt and Bryce Dallas Howard in one last ground-trembling adventure.
 Covid restrictions meant shooting took place primarily on sets in Canada and the UK, though the original home of Isla Nublar – Kauai in Hawaii – still gets a look-in.
 It’s the ever-versatile isle of Malta that’s a nice surprise this time round, though, with the fortified town of Floriana hosting a thrilling Owen Grady-led set piece early on.
 Ready for some velociraptors, pyroraptors and the new big bad giganotosaurus?
 Grab your backpacks, bug spray and let’s head into the wilderness.